 The teenage years are a time of growth, exploration, and vulnerability.
 As teens face increasing peer pressure feel the need to be accepted by their peers, many experiment with alcohol in order to “fit in”, rebel against their parents and to have fun.
 The average age that a young person first starts experimenting with alcohol is 12 years of age, and it is estimated that every day in the United States, more than 4,750 young people under the age of 16 will take their first drink of alcohol.
 With its easy availability and low cost, alcohol is a cheap and dangerous high for teenagers.

 Why Alcohol is So Dangerous to Teenagers

 During the teenage years, both the body and brain are in crucial stages of development.
-Alcohol use and abuse has direct impacts on brain functioning, especially in the pre-frontal cortex.
+Alcohol use and abuse have direct impacts on brain functioning, especially in the pre-frontal cortex.
 The pre-frontal cortex is the area that regulates decision making, impulse control, planning and working memory.
 Alcohol use can cause significant impairments to their cognitive development, and the impulsivity, aggressive and novelty-seeking behavior that teens display when under the influence often has serious consequences.
 While teenagers may drink less than adults, teenagers tend to binge drink more than adults.